AkshatJain20092002/Email-Classification-Support-System/README.md

 ## 🛡️ Data Privacy

-All personally identifiable information (PII) and sensitive card information (PCI) are masked before processing using custom regex and multilingual NER.
+All personally identifiable information (PII) and sensitive card information (PCI) are masked before processing using custom regex and multilingual NER **leveraging no-cost enabled models.** This masking is achieved using completely free available resources.

 ---